Getting Started with the Cycles MCP Server

 Step 2 — Execute the operation (the LLM call, API request, etc.)

 The agent calls cycles_commit with the reservation_id and the actual amount.
-The difference between the reserved estimate and the actual cost is returned to the budget pool.
+The difference between the reserved estimate and the actual usage is returned to the budget pool.

 If the operation fails or is cancelled, the agent calls cycles_release instead to return the full reserved amount.